Xi says China will not seek dominance over Southeast Asia

 “We must practice true multilateralism and insist on handling international and regional matters through negotiation,” Xi said.

+Over the same period, two-way cumulative investment has also exceeded $310 billion, making China the fourth largest source of foreign direct investment among all ASEAN dialogue partners, the Indonesian leader added.

+“Mutual trust can be realized if we all respect international law,” Widodo said.

-Associated Press reporter Jim Gomez in Manila, Philippines, contributed to this report.
+Associated Press reporter Jim Gomez in Manila, Philippines, and Niniek Karmini in Jakarta, Indonesia, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.